What Is Subject Matter In Photography?

-Well, what about a landscape comprising of, for example, a relatively even mixture of rocks, water, hills and sky?
-They could all be considered subject matter in your photograph.
+What about a landscape comprising of, for example, a relatively even mixture of rocks, water, hills and sky?
+Could they all be considered subject matter in the photograph?

 However, depending on the composition, one element might be more of a focal point, or point of interest, than other visual elements within the image.